dask/dask/docs/source/deploying.rst

 These *cluster managers* deploy a scheduler and the necessary workers as determined by communicating with the *resource manager*.
-All *cluster managers* follow the same interface, but with platform-specific configuration options, so you can switch from your local machine to a remote cluster without changing platforms.
+All *cluster managers* follow the same interface, but with platform-specific configuration options, so you can switch from your local machine to a remote cluster with very minimal code changes.

 .. figure:: images/dask-cluster-manager.svg
    :scale: 50%